davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Shooting

-All ranged weapons have Advantage against targets within 6”.
+All ranged weapons have Advantage against targets within 6” and the *Charged shot* special rule.

 #### Bow